BPThiago/oraculo-documentation/dashboards/README.md

-Sure!
-Here's the English translation of your document:

----

 # Grafana Dashboards for DevLake

 This folder contains Grafana dashboards used to display data collected by [Apache DevLake](https://devlake.apache.org/).
 These dashboards provide essential insights into projects and help identify issues and opportunities for improvement.